j1c/heritability-poster/ohbm22.md

 <!-- Need these breaks <br> between refs otherwise formatting breaks for some reason -->
 <footer>
-[1] Winding, Pedigo et al. "The complete connectome of an insect brain," In preparation (2022)
+[1] Chung et al. "The complete connectome of an insect brain," In preparation (2022)
 <br>
 [2] Chung et al. "Statistical connectomics," Ann.
 Rev. Statistics and its Application (2021)
 <br>